 Young alumni women have also begun to lead the way in giving to the Kenyon Fund, which welcomes gifts at all levels and supports financial aid and the daily operations of the College.
 For the fiscal year that ended June 30, 2020, women in alumni classes from 2006 to 2020 made up 59 percent of all donors.

 During the June online giving challenge Kenyon Together, 57 percent of all gifts to the Kenyon Fund came from women.
 Among young alumni, women led the way by a dramatic margin, making up 70 percent of all giving.

-The ambassadors of Women & Philanthropy are determined to see that trend continue.
+The ambassadors of Kenyon Women Giving Back are determined to see that trend continue.

-To learn more about Women & Philanthropy or the Kenyon Women’s Endowed Scholarship, contact Nicole Pagano-Percy.
+To learn more about Kenyon Women Giving Back or the Kenyon Women’s Endowed Scholarship, contact Annie Gordon.
 Make a gift to the Kenyon Women’s Annual Scholarship.